 Basic allowance:

-The basic tax allowance is set to increase to €12.348 in 2026.
-For married couples, the allowance is double that amount, i.e., €24.696 per year.
+The basic tax allowance has been increased to €12.348.
+For married couples, the amount is doubled, i.e., €24.696 per year.

 H